Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 ## Alternatives

-Modern alternative to XMLHttpRequest is the [Fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) API that uses promises but has some downsides like worse browser support and not supporting request cancelattion which is needed suprisingly often - I have found myself lately rewriting many times from Fetch to XMLHttpRequest just because I needed the cancelation feature.
+A modern alternative to XMLHttpRequest is the [Fetch](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) API that uses promises but has some downsides like worse browser support and not supporting request cancellation which is needed surprisingly often – Lately, I have found myself rewriting Fetch to XMLHttpRequest many times, just because I needed the cancellation feature.